AlSch092/PE-Injection/README.md

 3. Preventing foreign calls to `OpenProcess` from succeeding will make the entire technique fail

 # Notice
 For this technique it's recommended to call WINAPI function pointers with their address calculated at runtime using GetProcAddress.
 If your process calls out to a function in a module which is not loaded in the target process, this will likely fail crash the target process unless you explicitly load the required module first.
+For example, if your payload/host process uses `USER32.dll` but the target process has not loaded this module, calling `MessageBoxA` may crash the target process since there's wrong bytes or no memory allocated at the expected address.

 # Screenshots
 ![Screenshot](example.png)